 There is no simple answer about the best place to advertise a business and once again it totally depends on your product or service.

-At PromoMEDIA we always believe that outdoor advertising is a great starting point if you are looking to raise your company profile, it’s impactful and can hit a large amount of people relatively cheaply in targeted and high-footfall areas.
+At PromoMEDIA we always believe that outdoor advertising is a great starting point if you are looking to raise your company profile, it’s impactful and can hit a large number of people relatively cheaply in targeted and high-footfall areas.
 In terms of specific locations, we find that train stations, roadside 48 sheets and shopping centres are especially effective.

 We often get asked for some free advertising tips.

 As mentioned we think investing in paid advertising is important but our free marketing tips would be – a clean and user-friendly website, positive social media interaction, a decent logo and hard-work!